trek-view/basecamp/_posts/2020-05-15-street-view-publish-api-quick-start-guide.md

 > You need to have > 50 panoramas with a distance < 5m between two connected panoramas.
 After some days (weeks?)
 Google will convert them to a blue line in a separate processing step.

-It's safe to assume in some cases Google servers might automatically connect your images into a blue line even if a connection `target` is not defined.
+It's safe to assume in some cases Google servers might automatically connect your images into a blue line even if a connection `target` is not defined, [as addressed here](https://support.google.com/contributionpolicy/answer/7411351):

-Unfortunately I can't explain more about the behaviour of the Street View algorithms and how they create automatic connections because I have been unable to find any additional information on the subject ([_perhaps you can help?_](/contact)).
-As such, my advice would be to always explicitly define connections to remove any uncertainty.
+> When multiple 360 photos are published to one area, connections between them may be automatically generated.
+Whether your connections were created manually or automatically, we may adjust, remove, or create new connections — and adjust the position and orientation of your 360 photos — to ensure a realistic, connected viewing experience

 ### captureTime